 Although many individuals can be considered good candidates for LASIK, sometimes another procedure may be more appropriate.
 If LASIK is not right for you, our surgeons will complete a thorough assessment to help you find a more suitable corrective surgery that can better address your unique needs.
 Below, we have provided general information about each of the LASIK alternatives offered at our practice.

-A great alternative to LASIK is the Visian ICL™ procedure.
-Patients with dry eyes, thin corneas, or a prescription that is out of range may be candidates for Visian ICL™ (Implantable Collamer Lens).
-The Visian ICL™ is inserted beneath the iris and in front of the eye’s natural lens to help enhance vision.
+A great alternative to LASIK is the EVO Visian ICL™ procedure.
+Patients with dry eyes, thin corneas, or a prescription that is out of range may be candidates for EVO Visian ICL™ (Implantable Collamer Lens).
+The EVO Visian ICL™ is inserted beneath the iris and in front of the eye’s natural lens to help enhance vision.
 Once placed, the collamer-based lens is undetectable by the naked eye, and it remains comfortably in place for the patient.
 If vision changes occur in the future, your surgeon can remove and replace the Visian ICL™ as needed.
-Typical candidates for Visian ICL™ are between the ages of 21 and 45, and are nearsighted without astigmatism.
-Patients with nearsightedness and higher levels of astigmatism may be eligible for the newer FDA-approved Visian Toric ICL, which has been specially designed to accommodate the irregular cornea shape.
-Patients interested in the Visian ICL™ procedure should not have a history of eye disease, and they should not have had a previous corrective eye surgery.
-Patients who develop (or have) presbyopia may still require reading glasses, in addition to Visian ICL™ or Visian Toric ICL.
+Typical candidates for EVO Visian ICL™ are between the ages of 21 and 45, and are nearsighted without astigmatism.
+Patients with nearsightedness and higher levels of astigmatism may be eligible for the newer FDA-approved Visian EVO Toric ICL, which has been specially designed to accommodate the irregular cornea shape.
+Patients interested in the EVO Visian ICL™ procedure should not have a history of eye disease, and they should not have had a previous corrective eye surgery.
+Patients who develop (or have) presbyopia may still require reading glasses, in addition to EVO Visian ICL™ or EVO Toric ICL.